avahuu/02-html-webpage/readme.md

 ## My first website

-I built this for J220 coding class lessions but I might actually used it.
+I built this for J220 coding class lessions but I might actually use it.